alangpierce/sucrase/integrations/jest-plugin/README.md

   ...
 ```

+By default, the `transforms` option is automatically detected based on file type and Jest mode.
-You may also pass a `transforms` array in the options, but this will override sucrase's own transform detection based on file extension.
-This means that the transforms you specify will be applied to all files, regardless of extension.
+If you pass a `transforms` array in the options, it will apply to all files, regardless of extension.

-If you don't specify `transforms`, the plugin will always runs the import
-and jest transforms and uses the file extension to decide whether to run the
-JSX, Flow, and/or TypeScript transforms.